Time-Outs, Ages 1 to 3

 Think of time-out as an opportunity to teach your child how to cope with common frustrations and modify his behavior, rather than as a punishment.
-While your child is in time-out, he's on his own, so don't give him attention or other positive reinforcement, such as words of consolation or hugs.
-Don't scold, yell, or speak angrily, either -- just let him sit in solitude for a few moments.
+Don't scold, yell, or speak angrily, either -- just let him sit quietly for a few moments.
 This quiet time allows him to switch gears and calm down if he's gotten worked up, while giving you the chance to step aside before getting heated up and caught in a struggle.
 What's great about time-out is that it can defuse and redirect an escalating situation in an unemotional way.
 It lets you teach your child without setting a negative example, the way yelling does.

-Wait until your child is at least 2-years-old to introduce time-outs.
+Wait until your child is at least 3 years old to introduce time-outs.
 Before that age, he'll feel he's being punished but won't understand why, since he can't yet connect his actions with your reactions.
 If you hold off until your child starts to appreciate the need to follow rules, you won't get frustrated and abandon the strategy prematurely.